gaosijia1234/CS157C/README.md

 # CS157C SJSU Doctor Kim Homework 3

+## Youtube Link:

-## This assignment is to have hands-on exercises for MongoDB replica set and sharding.
+This assignment is to have hands-on exercises for MongoDB replica set and sharding.
 Specific tasks you need to finish include 1) setting up a replica set in a single node, 2) setting up a replica set in a cluster of three nodes, and 3) setting up sharding in a single node
 Given instructions should serve as guidelines to accomplish the assigned tasks.Troubleshooting required to finish the tasks should be considered as part of this assignment.
 ## Tasks
 ### To set up a replica set of three members in one vm